Magic Valley Prep Sports Roundup: Basketball tournaments

 Borah 43, Burley 42

-BOISE — Burley's Amari Whiting scored 30 points and Hailey Chapa scored five.
+BOISE — Amari Whiting had 30 points and Hailey Chapa chipped in five in the Bobcats loss to the Lions at Borah High School in the Timberline Tournament.